StanJulia/CmdStan.jl/README.md

 For more info on Stan, please go to <http://mc-stan.org>.

+## Added feature in version 5.0.0

+This version is Pkg3 based, i.e. contains a Project.toml file.

 ## Added feature in version 4.2.0

 The call to stan() now has an option `file_run_log=true`.
 By default it will create the runlog file in the tmp directory.
 Setting it to false will write sampling progess to stdout.
 This is useful for cases where the sampling process is slow.